JMAConsulting/biz.jmaconsulting.easybatch/README.md

     1. Click Save.
 1. Install Easy Batch extension
     1. Go to Administer >> Customize Data and Screens >> Manage Extensions.
-    1. Click on Add New tabEasy Batch Emails in the list of extensions, download it and unzip it into the extensions direction setup above, then return to this page.
+    1. Click on Add New tab.
+    1. If Easy Batch is not in the list of extensions, manually download it and unzip it into the extensions direction setup above, then return to this page.
     1. Beside Easy Batch, click Download.
     1. Review the information, then click Download and Install.